Read the Illinois sole proprietorship guide below or get an LLC with ZenBusiness for $0 + state fee.

 In Illinois as with other states, sole proprietorships are considered pass-through entities that are taxed through the owner’s income instead of having extensive business tax liabilities.
 However, that doesn’t mean sole proprietors are exempt from all other business-related taxes.
 For assistance with determining your sole proprietorship’s tax liabilities and help on filing, visit the Business Tax page of the Illinois Department of Revenue website.

-There isn’t a requirement in Illinois for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in Illinois for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other Illinois licenses and permits to operate in a compliant fashion.

 Most state-issued business licenses in Illinois are industry specific and are determined by the goods or services which your sole proprietorship offers.
 For help establishing your business’s licensing needs, you’ll need to consult the Registration, Licenses, & Permits page of the Illinois government website.